MaMa: A Game-Theoretic Approach for Designing Safe Agentic Systems: Experiments

 The generated systems are significantly safer across all environments.
 The quality either remains similar to the initial system, as in the Travel Planning environment, or increases over time in the other three environments.
 Compared to the baselines, the systems generated by \method~are significantly safer across all environments.
 Further, safer systems do not result in a significant loss in quality, often having outputs of similar, or even increased, quality compared to the system optimized only for quality.

 We generally found that the improved systems also result in increased safety in the clean setting, as well as an increased quality when under attack, albeit still below the quality of a clean system.
-These results, as well as an ablation study analyzing the impact of the initial system in the archive, can be found in Appendix~\ref{app:additional_exp}.
-Overall, these results demonstrate that the Meta-Agent is generally able to design effective defenses against the attacks of the Meta-Agent, without sacrificing performance.
+These results, as well as other additional results, can be found in Appendix~\ref{app:additional_exp}.
+Overall, these results demonstrate that the Meta-Agent is generally able to design effective defenses against the attacks of the Meta-Adversary, without sacrificing performance.